matlugert/roundtable-inner-team/README.md

 A Claude Code command that facilitates your **Inner Team** — the competing voices inside you that make hard decisions feel impossible.
 Based on Friedemann Schulz von Thun's [Inner Team model](https://en.wikipedia.org/wiki/Friedemann_Schulz_von_Thun), it gives each voice a seat at the table, maps the tensions between them, and builds a resolution that doesn't pretend the trade-offs don't exist.

 Not therapy.
-Not coaching fluff.
+Not coaching.
 A structured process that turns "I don't know what to do" into "here's what I'm doing and why."

 ## How it works